 Thus, when the solutions of Eq.
 (1) are real-valued functions, that is, when the solutions of the equation describe a 1D KFGM particle, the distinction between confining and nonconfining BCs is not realizable, at least if the current density $j$ is considered.
 Clearly, the introduction of these two types of BCs would require the use of other current densities.
-Thus, the main goal of our work is to obtain the proper nontrivial local observable --a current density-- that allows us to characterize a 1D KFGM particle when it is confined to an interval and when it is, say, in a box with transparent walls.
-Certainly, we also wish to report specific BCs that determine these two physical situations and examine the possibility of obtaining a continuity equation involving this current density and an additional density.
+The latter issue was explicitly identified in Ref. \cite{RefE} but was not solved.
+Thus, one of the goals of our work is to propose a nontrivial local observable---a current density---that allows us to completely characterize a 1D KFGM particle when it is confined to an interval and when it is, say, in a box with transparent walls (or walls that allow leaks).
+We also wish to report the specific BCs that determine these two physical situations and examine the possibility of obtaining a continuity equation involving this current density and an additional density.
 Incidentally, the need to use local observables other than $j$ and $\varrho$ when the 1D KFG equation describes a strictly neutral particle has already been briefly mentioned in the renowned paper by Feshbach and Villars \cite{RefI}.
-However, to our knowledge, this work is the first to address the problem of introducing confining and nonconfining BCs using local observables that do not trivially vanish and are real quantities when the wavefunction $\psi$ satisfies a Majorana condition.
+However, to our knowledge, our work is the first to address the problem of introducing confining and nonconfining BCs using local observables that do not trivially vanish and are real quantities when the wavefunction $\psi$ describes a 1D KFGM particle.

 Our paper follows the following plan.
-In Section II, we introduce the pseudo self-adjoint Hamiltonian operator that is present in the 1D FV equation.
-We also discuss certain general concepts within operator theory that apply to this operator and the consequences of its pseudo self-adjointness.
-Certainly, we also introduce here the most general set of quantum BCs for which this Hamiltonian is pseudo self-adjoint on a finite interval.
+In Section II, we introduce the pseudo self-adjoint Hamiltonian operator that is present in the 1D FV wave equation.
+We also discuss certain general concepts within operator theory that apply to this Hamiltonian and the consequences of its pseudo self-adjointness.
+We also introduce here the most general set of quantum BCs for which this Hamiltonian is pseudo self-adjoint on a finite interval.
 If the solutions of the 1D KFG equations are complex, this set depends on four real parameters.